Titania (Marvel Comics): Back to Earth

 Broken out yet again, Titania joins with the Wizard, Klaw and Hydro-Man to become the new Frightful Four.
-Battling the Fantastic Four with Titania taking on the Thing and Ms. Marvel, the team only wins due to help from Professor Gregson Gilbert's creation Dragon Man and Aron, the Renegade Watcher.
+Battling the Fantastic Four with Titania taking on the Thing and Ms. Marvel, the team only wins due to help from Professor Gregson Gilbert's creation Dragon Man and Aron the Renegade Watcher.
 In the rematch, the Fantastic Four prevails only to have both teams imprisoned by Aron in suspended animation, using clones of the Fantastic Four to act out adventures he wished to witness.
 When both teams are freed, Aron chooses to witness the dreams of his clones instead and transports the Frightful Four back to The Vault, as a service to the Fantastic Four.

-Titania permanently overcomes her fear of Spider-Man during the 1989-1990 "Acts of Vengeance" crossover, in which a conspiracy between Loki and the Wizard teams supervillains to fight enemies not usually their own.
+Titania permanently overcomes her fear of Spider-Man during the 1989–1990 "Acts of Vengeance" crossover, in which a conspiracy between Loki and the Wizard teams supervillains to fight enemies not usually their own.
 Titania is dismayed when Doctor Doom, her partner, tells her she would face She-Hulk and not Spider-Man.
 With the help of a behavior modification device secretly affixed to Titania, Doom stokes her pride and anger, allowing her to engage Spider-Man at the Daily Bugle offices.
-After the Puma's claws tear Doom's device from her she cowers from Spider-Man, but he makes her realize that she had been fighting him the whole time, and resumes attacking.
+After Puma tears Doom's device from her, Titania cowers from Spider-Man, but he makes her realize that she had been fighting him the whole time, and resumes attacking.
 At the time, Spider-Man was temporarily bonded with the Uni-Power, making him Captain Universe.
 This grants him the power to render Titania unconscious in one massive energy discharge.

 She is freed on the way to the Vault by Graviton who also collects the Trapster and the Brothers Grimm.
 All had been humiliated by Spider-Man in the Captain Universe guise and along with Chameleon and Goliath, they make a failing attempt to take revenge.
-Titania is humiliatingly defeated by a collision with a speeding bus.
+Titania is once again humiliatingly defeated when Spider-Man tricks her into colliding with a city bus.